samhaswon/skin_segmentation/README.md

   then randomly rotated within a 0-90° range.
   This rotated lattice is superimposed on the subject within the image, partially obscuring them.
-  The approach simulates realistic visual obstructions while preserving background and contextual cues, forcing models to learn more robust representations under occlusion.
+  The approach simulates realistic visual obstructions while preserving background and contextual cues, forcing models to learn more robust representations under opaque occlusion.
   Another lattice is also partially applied to the subject area by some amount.
   Locally, this simulates things like bracelets, watches, and other jewelry the models struggled with in the past.